kaancaylan/quinten-stock-prediction/README.md

 # Quinten Best Stocks Prediction
-In the scope of this project we aimed to develop an ML-based assistance system for determining the best set pf stocks to trade.
+In the scope of this project we aimed to develop an ML-based assistance system for determining the best set of stocks to trade.

 ## Project structure